otrw/technical-notes/cheatsheets/git.md

 - For initial setup using `gh` command, see [[git-terminal-setup]]

 **NOTE:**
-Always be careful with commands that can discard changes (like `reset --hard`).
+- Always be careful with commands that can discard changes (like `reset --hard`).
 When in doubt, make a backup or use safer alternatives.
+- Stick to a single workflow when learning.
+Try not make edits in `vscode` one minute then `vim` the next, same goes for `git commit`.
+Dealing with `git` errors is not worth the stress 😅